HOW DOES THE DEALERSHIP DETERMINE MY CAR’S TRADE-IN VALUE?

 Trading in your vehicle can be a real advantage to you.
 Selling a car privately can present challenges including having to market the vehicle, go for test drives with potential buyers, and not being certain that buyers have reliable finance sources.

 The tax advantages of trading a vehicle also have to be taken into consideration.
 Depending on where you live, trading in a vehicle can reduce the amount of tax you have to pay on your new vehicle.
-In Alberta, you only pay taxes on the difference between the trade-in value of your car and the purchase price of the vehicle you buy.
-As an example, if your old vehicle is worth $35,000 and you buy a $60,000 vehicle, you only have to pay taxes on the $25,000 difference, resulting in a tax savings of $1,750!
+In Alberta, you only pay taxes on the price difference between the trade-in value of your car and the purchase price of the vehicle you buy.
+As an example, if your old vehicle is worth $35,000 and you buy a $60,000 vehicle, you only have to pay taxes on the $25,000 difference.
+That extra tax you don't have to pay is the same as money in your pocket and without the hassle of selling the vehicle privately!

 We Shop Around to offer You the Best Trade-In Value